152 mm howitzer-gun M1937 (ML-20): Development history

 Among other artillery pieces the Red Army (RKKA) inherited from the Imperial Russian Army a 152-mm siege gun M1910, developed by Schneider.
 The gun was modernized twice in 1930s, resulting in the 152-mm gun M1910/30 and the 152-mm gun M1910/34.
 However, its mobility, maximum elevation and speed of traverse still needed improvement.
 In 1935–36 the No. 172 Plant in Motovilikha tried to continue the modernization works, but the Main Artillery Directorate (GAU) insisted on more significant upgrade.

 Consequently, the design bureau of the plant developed two guns ML-15 and ML-20.
 While the former project was initiated by GAU, the latter started as private development; the team working on it was led by F. F. Petrov.
 Both guns used barrel and recoil system of the M1910/34.
 The ML-20 also inherited the wheels, suspension and trails from the older gun.

 The ML-15 reached ground tests in April 1936, was returned for revision and was tested again in March 1937, this time successfully.
 The ML-20 went through ground tests in December 1936 and through army tests next year.
 After some defects (mostly in carriage) were eliminated, the ML-20 was recommended for production and on 22 September 1937 it was adopted as 152-mm howitzer-gun model 1937 (152-мм гаубица-пушка образца 1937 года (МЛ-20)).

 It is not clear why the ML-20 was preferred.
 The ML-15 was lighter (about 500 kg less in combat position, 600 kg in traveling position) and more mobile (maximum transportation speed 45 km/h).
 On the negative side, the ML-15 had a more complicated carriage (however, the final version of the ML-20 carriage incorporated some features of the ML-15).
 Some sources claim that the choice was made because of the economic factor—the ML-20 was more similar to the M1910/34, thus requiring fewer adjustments for production.

 Production history

-The gun was in production from 1937–1946.
+The gun was in production from 1937 to 1946.
 6,884 guns were manufactured and about 4,000 ML-20S barrels were used in the SU-152 and ISU-152 self-propelled guns.
 The ML-20 was eventually replaced by the D-20 152 mm gun with identical ballistics, which entered production in 1956.